tommililja/Farse/README.md

 }
 ```

-> Farse doesn't throw exceptions and only catches JsonException, that is thrown when parsing invalid JSON.
+> Note: Farse doesn't throw exceptions and only catches JsonException, that is thrown for invalid JSON.